 This timeless classic and light-hearted family drama follows the carefree family drama that spins around the Diwan family.
 It portrays their daily encounters and experiences in a typical Indian family arrangement.

 This notable sitcom follows the misadventures of three ages of the Diwan family, who live together in an ancestral bungalow.
-Every episode dealt with a kind issue that involved their relations or their business.
+Every episode dealt with a kind of issue that involved their relations or their business.
 It featured numerous top TV actors of that era like Shekhar Suman, Navin Nischol, Farida Jalal, Sushma Seth, and Deven Bhojani, to give some examples.

-From the ceaselessly irate patriarch to the tattle addicted elder daughter-in-law to the much-in-love couple Praful and Hansa, the funny troupe of characters can be revisited any time for a laugh and giggle.
+From the ceaselessly irate patriarch to the tattle-addicted elder daughter-in-law to the much-in-love couple Praful and Hansa, the funny troupe of characters can be revisited any time for a laugh and giggle.